 Marie is a freelance journalist and photographer from Norway.
 She is currently studying for a BA in Journalism and International Relations at Kingston University in London.
 Marie has worked part-time as a journalist for over 6 years, and most currently working for a photography firm.
 Marie was also politically active for many years in Norway, where she at one point was the leader of the local branch of her party.
 Marie has a passion for the Middle East and was recently in Palestine and has also conducted three volunteering trips working with refugees in Turkey.

 The youth board is a specially selected group of young people aged 16-25 who advise and inform Index on Censorship’s work, support our ambition to fight for free expression around the world and ensure our engagement with issues with tomorrow’s leaders.
 The current members are sitting from January to June 2018.

 Index on Censorship is committed to fighting censorship not only now, but also in future generations, and we want to ensure that the realities and challenges experienced by young people in today’s world are properly reflected in our work.

 Index is also aware that there are many who would like to commit some or all of their professional lives to fighting for human rights and the youth board is our way of supporting the broadest range of young people to develop their voice, find paths to freely expressing it and potential future employment in the human rights, media, and arts sectors.

-Elizabeth is a 16-year-old high school student in Rochester, New York.
-Through her involvement with her local model United Nations, she learned about global threats to free expression in the name of crime prevention.
-Meisenzahl has an interest in protecting free speech in the face of mass surveillance.
+Elizabeth is a 17-year-old high school student in Rochester, New York.
+Through her involvement with her local Model United Nations, she learned about global threats to free expression in the name of crime prevention.
+Today, she is interested in protecting free speech in the face of mass surveillance.
 As a student journalist, she is also interested in the importance of a free press to a free society.
-In the future, she hopes to practice law, focusing on civil liberties.
+In the future, she hopes to practice law focusing on civil liberties.